digideskio/api-site/firstapp/source/deploying_an_application.rst

   instance.
 Typically, your public key is written to :code:`.ssh/id_rsa.pub`.
 If you do not have an SSH public key file, follow `these instructions <https://help.github.com/articles/generating-ssh- keys/>`_ first.
-  We'll cover these instructions in depth in :doc:`/introduction-to-fractal-app`.

 .. only:: jclouds